Set up single sign-on (SSO) to access private content

 Available with any of the following subscriptions, except where noted:

 Single sign-on (SSO) is a way to log into different applications securely with one username and password.
+Using SSO for private content streamlines private content access and ensures that your content can only be accessed by internal visitors.

-With SSO for private content, your IT administrator can set up a HubSpot application in your identity provider account, such as Google or Okta.
+Your IT administrator can set up a HubSpot application in your identity provider account, such as Google or Okta.
 Members of your organization with access to the HubSpot application within your identity provider account can log in with SSO to view private content.

 You can further refine which individuals have access to specific content based on their list memberships in your HubSpot account.
 To access content by list membership, these members of your team must have contact records in your HubSpot account.